TNolan01/weather/README.md

 #### Primary Coloring:
 <br>
 <ul>
-<li> The primary back-ground color is white to enhance brightest when used on small screen and/or outdoors and in dark conditions.</li>
+<li> The primary back-ground color is white to enhance brightness when used on small screen and/or outdoors and in dark conditions.</li>
-<li> Grey header and footer white text in white for clarity and contrast and frame the begining and end of the data section.  </li>
+<li> Grey header and footer with text in white for clarity and contrast.
+Grey color acting as a frame for the begining and end of the data section.  </li>
 <li> Use of orange as high-light color.
 Orange is used to distinguish sections and values.
 I also used the orange color with the 'hover' property to show when the user is over a selectable option on the header and footer sections.
 <li> I used blue with the 'hover' property on the buttons on the Charts page to help distinguish which button the user is hovering over. </li>
-<li> The site has simple weather-related logo in the top left-hand corner of the screen.</li>
+<li> The site has a simple weather-related logo in the top left-hand corner of the screen.</li>
 </ul>

 <img title="header" alt="image of web page header" src="readme/color_scheme.png">